 1.)
 How should our maintenance management operation set-up the equipment hierarchy?

 The equipment hierarchy was designed to fit any equipment maintenance system.
 To clarify, the equipment hierarchy is really nothing more than a way to group your equipment.
 What makes this equipment hierarchy different from all other CMMS software is that it is a three-dimensional hierarchy rather than a simple linear hierarchy.
 This grouping normally matches the company geographical location(s) and functional location(s).
 Most importantly, these hierarchy levels are user-defined and should match your layout of equipment.
-Subsequently use these levels (groupings) to filter and analyzing your equipment for optimization and reporting purposes.
+Subsequently use these levels (groupings) to filter and analyzing your equipment for optimization and maintenance reporting purposes.

 For example, below is a manufacturing plant maintenance operation where the top-level of the hierarchy is named "Plant".
 Note: there may be up to 999 top-levels in a database.
 In other words, identify up to 999 different plants (or other user-defined locations) in a single database.
 Accordingly, it is now possible to compare, side by side, each of these manufacturing plants to one another since they are located together in the same database.
 That being said, each manufacturing plant is autonomous containing its own specific data.
 Additionally, basic users log into their own plant and only see data from their own plant.